mistercanderson/overthunk/README.md

 ### Overview

-Overthunk is an app designed for users who spend waaay too much time thinking about the messages they send to other people online.
+Overthunk is an app designed for users who spend way too much time thinking about the messages they send to other people online.
 By filtering messages through the [Sentim-API](https://sentim-api.herokuapp.com/), users can get a quick, unbiased look at the overall tone of potential comments/messages, without spending all day thinking about it!

 ### Using the App